SecurityObesity/TheNewCyberSecurityStandard/README.md

 + Physical Security meassures pays off with higher cybersecurity
 + Only allow Remote Access through an Encrypted Network tunnel with a VPN Connection
 + You are unable to prevent a security breach and unable to make 100 percent security
++ use ssh keys for connecting to server rather than passwords

 ### Windows Security Hardening